marvinroger/node-binary-file/README.md

 ## Use case

-Say you want to parse a simple binary file for an an UInt32 containing the length of the string that follows.
+Say you want to parse a simple binary file for an UInt32 containing the length of the string that follows.
 With binary-file, you can simply:

 ```javascript
 'use strict';